chafey/DICOMHTJ2K/README.md

 ## TODO

-* Refactor code so it is easier to read
 * Publish to npm
 * Add support for batch conversion of many DICOM files
 * Add some integration tests